2021–22 Galatasaray S.K. season

 The 2021–22 season was the 118th season in the existence of Galatasaray and the club's 64th consecutive season in the top flight of Turkish football.
 In addition to the domestic league, Galatasaray participated in this season's edition of the Turkish Cup, the UEFA Champions League and the UEFA Europa League.
+Galatasaray was eliminated in the 5th round of the Turkish Cup and finished the season in 13th place, the worst ranking in its history.
+This meant that the team would not compete in Europe in the 2022-23 season for the first time since the 2016-17 season.

 Overview

 June 2021

 Galatasaray Sports Club elected its 38th president at the Ordinary Elective General Assembly held on 19 June 2021.
 Burak Elmas became the new president of the Yellow-Red Club.

 August 2021

 In the statement made on 19 August 2021, the Professional Football Disciplinary Committee of the Turkish Football Federation banned Marcão from 8 official matches and fined 21.000 Turkish Liras, for inflicting violence on his teammate Kerem Aktürkoğlu in the match between Galatasaray and Giresunspor in the Süper Lig.

 September 2021

 In the first week of the Süper Lig, the yellow and red club announced that the Brazilian football player was fined for Marcão, who attacked Kerem Aktürkoğlu in the match played with Giresunspor.
 In the information made by the club on 2 September 2021, Galatasaray Sportif A.Ş.
 It was announced that with the decision taken by the Board of Directors, a fine of 150,000 Euros was imposed.